 Compatibility is a major concern when people have to shift to macOS.
 If you think finding the right software is a problem you’re wrong.
 In a few days or weeks, you can get all the macOS alternative apps you need.
 The real problem comes when you need to deal with accessories.
 Let’s not talk about the advanced ones like the printers or scanners, but come to something basic – USB Drives.
 As you know, USB Drives are quite suitable when you need quick data transfer.
 Getting the best performance, though, requires you to erase and format a USB Drive on your Mac itself.

-Let’s put everything to practical sense now.
+Let’s put everything in a practical sense now.
 You have recently purchased a computer that runs on macOS and you also got a USB Drive.
 Depending on the purpose of the pen drive, you need to make certain decisions during the formatting process.
-In this article, we have a quite-detailed guide on how to erase and format a USB Drive and keep it accessible in the devices you like.
-This guide will be suitable for both beginners as well as those who want to try some experiments with File System techniques in your Mac.
+In this article, we have a quite-detailed guide on how to erase and format a USB Drive and keep it accessible on the devices you like.
+This guide will be suitable for both beginners as well as those who want to try some experiments with File System techniques on your Mac.
 Essentially speaking, we’ll help you format a USB drive in the right manner.